Health & Parenting, Home & Happiness

 October 5, 2022

 Anxiety - It’s the word that makes my skin crawl just thinking about it.
 You know, the one that makes you feel sweaty and gross when you’re in awkward social situations, or the one where you drink an excessive amount of water during phone calls or feel cold and clammy and freeze up in high traffic.
 Or is it just me?
-Queue Animal Crossing Blather’s moment when he talks about bugs being “retched little things”. 😖
+I learned a few years ago that being deathly afraid of basically everything like Chuckie in Rugrats actually has a name - they call it anxiety.
+I always thought anxiety meant having panic attacks, but it turns out the two aren’t mutually exclusive.

 My breaths aren’t currently clear, but a little more rapid and shallow.
 I feel my lungs working just a little bit harder to maintain a familiar stride.
-My heart trying to keep up the pace and pump blood, my arms and legs a little restless so the shallow breaths don’t become too shallow as I drift of to sleep.
+My heart trying to keep up the pace and pump blood, my arms and legs a little restless so the shallow breaths don’t become too shallow as I drift off to sleep.
 I want to maintain openness, and sleep gives the body rest, but right now I think I would feel more comfortable if they stay awake, just a little longer.
-The present shapes the future and I want to be able to control the controllables, and the uncontrollables.
-I want to have my cake and eat it too, and with Trikafta - I have just that, but now that my ship is a little unsettled I’m worried that I’m one sharp pebble away from a slow leak in my boat.
-I’m afraid I just can’t let that happen.
-Floating on the water feels too nice for it to be taken away.
+So here I am, spewing out my thoughts like I’m trying to organize a junk drawer.

 SHARE: